EV Charging for All

 Why Focus on New Construction?
 (What about Retrofits?)

 EV infrastructure should be installed, wherever and whenever possible, at the time of new construction because the cost is a fraction of the price of a future retrofit.
 While retrofits are important (and we need to get codes for those too!), they are more expensive; it makes prudent financial sense to ensure our brand-new buildings are built for the electrified future – not for the fossil-fueled past.

 Our state-based coalitions advocate locally to strengthen existing building codes, and to advance state legislation when necessary to secure EV charging access for all.
 California was the first state to launch an EVCA coalition – you can read about their ongoing work with our California partner, Acterra.
 We are now building out EVCA coalitions in other states.
 If you’d like to get involved, fill out this form or email us at email@example.com.

 Who Else is Working On This?

-The EV Charging for All coalition includes a long list of organizations and individuals, including the Union of Concerned Scientists, GreenLatinos, Sierra Club California, the Electric Vehicle Association, and Interfaith Power & Light.
-You can see the full list of supporting members here.
+The EV Charging for All coalition includes the Union of Concerned Scientists, GreenLatinos, Sierra Club California, the Electric Vehicle Association, and Interfaith Power & Light, among others.
+You can see the full list of individual and organizational supporters here.